HadisSalasi/Quantum-Chemistry-Calculation-Using-Qiskit-and-Pennylane-PolyhaQ-Event-Lectures-/README.md

 The notebook "H2O_ground_state_with_Pennylane_and_Qiskit.ipynb" provides a comprehensive tutorial for computing the ground-state energy of the water molecule, a system more complex than the hydrogen molecule.
 It provides implementations in both Qiskit and PennyLane (using the Strawberry Fields library), allowing for a direct comparison between the two frameworks.

+You can access all repositories of the PolyhaQ 2026 Event through this link: https://github.com/polyhaq/Polyhaq2026-Codes.

 This comprehensive review and optimization code development was contributed by Hadis Salasi.